chloejones9464/whos-getting-the-next-round/README.md

 Ever needed to make a decision on who's getting the next round of drink in from the bar?
 Look no further!
 Here is a fun, quirky game for you to enjoy while at the pub, at home or...anywhere really!

 I've created a game that can be played by anyone of all ages.
+You can expect a funny paragraph at the end of each round if you've won, lost or had a draw with your mate!
 Even if you havent got a scooby-doo about the game of Rock, Paper, Scissors, I've put the rules on both home and game pages!

 Growing up I've always enjoyed this game whether its making decisions or curing a period of boredom, it was a big part of my childhood.